zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/query/query.md

 	</copy>
 	```

-  This query will take about 40s to exeute, record the response time for comparison.
+  This query will take about 40s to execute, record the response time for comparison.

   Re-execute the query against MySQL HeatWave